systemslab/systemslab.github.io/_people/michael-sevilla.md

         - Scientific Data Management
 ---

-Michael Sevilla is a 2nd year graduate student working with Ike Nassi on architectures for big data processing.
+Michael Sevilla is a graduate student working with Carlos Maltzahn and Ike Nassi on load balancing in distributed file systems.
 He received his B.S. at the University of California, Irvine with a degree in Computer Science and Engineering in July 2011.
 His research interests include operating systems (tracing and profiling), storage systems, computer architectures, and networking.
-Michael has completed internships at HP and Cisco.
+Michael has completed internships at HP, HPE, and Cisco.